UEFA withholds prize money from 23 clubs over finances

 As a result their money for taking part in European competition would be withheld pending further investigation, UEFA said in a statement.

-The clubs will have to provide an updated report on September 30 to Dehaene's committee.
+The clubs will have to provide an updated report on September 30 to a UEFA committee led by former Belgian Prime Minister Jean-Luc Dehaene.

 "This ... measure will remain in force until all identified balances have been settled in full or until a final decision by the (UEFA committee) is taken," said UEFA.